intelagense/wobble/README.md

 ## How It's Made:

-**Tech used:** Python
+**Tech used:** Arduino C

-Currently using Python to directly control servos and read sensor data.
+Currently using Arduino C to directly control servos and read sensor data.